-If you're plenty to protect your brand in more than five other countries, know that you may now include Canada in your Madrid trademark application.
-This is new as Canada has for years, refused to join the Madrid system.
+If you're looking to protect your brand in more than five other countries, know that you may now include Canada in your Madrid trademark application.
+This is new as Canada has for years refused to join the Madrid system.
 And now he's finally a member.
-Yayyy!

 Also, if you already have your international Madrid registration, you can now add Canada through the subsequent designation mechanism.
 This is basically how you can expand the geographical scope of your international registration without having to go through the whole process from scratch.
+Simple as that.

 Disclaimer: Please note that this post and this video are not and are not intended as legal advice.
 Your situation may be different from the facts assumed in this post or video.
 Your reading this post or watching this video does not create a lawyer-client relationship between you and Trademark Factory International Inc., and you should not rely on this post or this video as the only source of information to make important decisions about your intellectual property.